yitongli123/ISC-TE/README.md

 '''

-Note: After running the above code, you will get a directory named "examples" where input images are stored in 'examples/images/{image_type}/' and 'examples/test/{image_type}/' for trainning and testing respectively.
+Note: After running the above code, you will get a directory named "examples" where input images are stored in 'examples/images/{image_type}/' and then loaded according to 'examples/labels/{image_type}/train.csv' and 'examples/labels/{image_type}/test.csv' for trainning and testing respectively.
 Besides, scribble labels in which target region, background and unknown area are correspondingly annotated by pixels with values of 1, 0 and 250 are generated and stored in 'examples/labels/{image_type}/'.
 To apply other datasets, you can modify "preprocess_dataset.sh" and "preprocess.py".
-In testing, fully-annotated labels in 'examples/GT/{image_type}/' are used for validation, which need to be manually created.
+In testing, fully-annotated labels in'examples/GT/{image_type}/' are used for validation, which need to be manually created.

 # Train
 '''